Date last modified: 20 September 2018

 Gather your supporting documents.
 In particular you will need:

-- your passport photo page (certified), passports must be valid for at least nine months.
+- a certified copy of your passport photo page, passports must be valid for at least 12 months.

 - your rates notice, rental agreement, utility bill as proof of residing in Australia

 - Form 80 Personal Particulars for Character Assessment (now requested for all visa and citizenship applications)

 - a NZ criminal history check, regardless of how long you’ve lived in Australia.

 - New Zealand Ministry of Justice Consent to Disclosure of Information form.
 The MoJ request ID number is shown on your NZ criminal history check.